slremy/aiforpublichealth.github.io/index.md

 layout: default
 title: Home
 ---
-# AI for Social Good at IJCAI 2020
+# AI for Social Good

-**Update: In light of the postponement of the IJCAI conference, two events will be held.
-First, a workshop on AI for Social Good (independent of IJCAI) in mid-July 2020.
-Second, a workshop at the IJCAI conference, whenever IJCAI is held.
-The submission deadline for the summer workshop is extended to May 29.
-The IJCAI workshop will have a separate submission process closer to the conference.
-Additional details will be available soon.**
+**This workshop was originally affiliated with IJCAI.
+However, in light of the postponement of the IJCAI conference, the workshop organizers have opted to hold a separate workshop on the dates originally planned, in collaboration with the Harvard University Center for Research on Computation and Society (instead of IJCAI).
+Another workshop on AI for Social Good will be held later at IJCAI, with a separate submission process closer to the conference.**

 Artificial intelligence is poised to play an increasingly large role in societies across the world.
 Accordingly, there is a growing interest in ensuring that AI is used in a responsible and beneficial manner.
 A range of perspectives and contributions are needed, spanning the full spectrum from fundamental research to sustained deployments.